pik-gane/vodle/README.md

 More details about the tool can be found in this [more comprehensive introduction](documentation/INTRODUCTION.md).

 We also have a [Website for end users: **vodle.it**](http://www.vodle.it).

+Finally, *vodle* can also be used for *scientific research* on collective decision making.
+If you want to perform some behavioral experiment with *vodle*, we are happy to adapt it to your needs.

 ### Built With